yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-node/01-create-a-rectangle/README.md

 Note

 Implementing a custom node style from scratch is an advanced concept.
-In a lot of cases, other approaches like template styles, or decorating built-in styles with custom elements are sufficient.
+In a lot of cases, other approaches like template styles or decorating built-in styles with custom elements are enough.
 For more information on the topic of styling graph items, please have a look at [Node Styles](https://docs.yworks.com/yfileshtml/#/dguide/styles-node_styles).

 ## Subclassing NodeStyleBase

 yFiles for HTML provides an abstract base class which provides the basic functionality to create a custom node style.
 We start with a custom subclass of [NodeStyleBase](https://docs.yworks.com/yfileshtml/#/api/NodeStyleBase).

 ```
-class CustomNodeStyle extends NodeStyleBase {
+export class CustomNodeStyle extends NodeStyleBase {
   protected createVisual(context: IRenderContext, node: INode): Visual | null {
     return null // TODO - create the SVG element
   }